 - a.
 The state must include in its Monitoring Protocol an approach to monitoring its SUD Health IT Plan which will include performance metrics to be approved in advance by CMS. - b.
-The state must monitor progress, each DY, on the implementation of its SUD Health IT Plan in relationship to its milestones and timelines-and report on its progress to CMS in in an addendum to its Annual Report.
+The state must monitor progress, each DY, on the implementation of its SUD Health IT Plan in relationship to its milestones and timelines-and report on its progress to CMS in in an addendum to its Annual Report. - c.

-- c.
 As applicable, the state should advance the standards identified in the 'Interoperability Standards Advisory-Best Available Standards and Implementation Specifications' (ISA) in developing and implementing the state's SUD Health IT policies and in all related applicable State procurements (e.g., including managed care contracts) that are associated with this demonstration. - d.
 Where there are opportunities at the state- and provider-level (up to and including usage in MCO or ACO participation agreements) to leverage federal funds associated with a standard referenced in 45 CFR 170 Subpart B, the state should use the federally-recognized standards, barring another compelling state interest. - e.
 Where there are opportunities at the state- and provider-level to leverage federal funds associated with a standard not already referenced in 45 CFR 170 but included in the ISA, the state should use the federally-recognized ISA standards, barring no other compelling state interest. - f.
 Components of the Health IT Plan include: - i.
-The Health IT Plan must describe the state's goals, each DY, to enhance the state's prescription drug monitoring program (PDMP).1 - ii.
+The Health IT Plan must describe the state's goals, each DY, to enhance the state's prescription drug monitoring program (PDMP). - ii.
 The Health IT Plan must address how the state's PDMP will enhance ease of use for prescribers and other state and federal stakeholders.
 This must also include plans to include PDMP interoperability with a statewide, regional or local Health Information Exchange.
-Additionally, the SUD Health IT Plan must describe ways in which the state will support clinicians in consulting the PDMP prior to prescribing a controlled substance-and reviewing the patients' history of controlled substance prescriptions-prior to the issuance of a Controlled Substance Schedule II (CSII) opioid prescription. - iii.
-The Health IT Plan will, as applicable, describe the state's capabilities to leverage a master patient index (or master data management service, etc.) in support of SUD care delivery.
-Additionally, the Health IT Plan must describe current and future capabilities regarding PDMP queries-and the state's ability to properly match patients receiving opioid prescriptions with patients in the PDMP.
-The state will also indicate current efforts or plans to develop and/or utilize current patient index capability that supports the programmatic objectives of the demonstration.
+Additionally, the SUD Health IT Plan must describe ways in which the state will support clinicians in consulting the PDMP prior to prescribing a controlled substance-and reviewing the patients' history of controlled substance prescriptions-prior to the issuance of a Controlled Substance Schedule II (CSII) opioid prescription.

-1 Prescription drug monitoring programs (PDMP) are electronic databases that track controlled substance prescriptions in states.
+&lt;sup>1 Prescription drug monitoring programs (PDMP) are electronic databases that track controlled substance prescriptions in states.
 PDMPs can provide health authorities timely information about prescribing and patient behaviors that contribute to the "opioid" epidemic and facilitate a nimble and targeted response.